 Napwerte / Ewaninga Rock Carvings Conservation Reserve protects petroglyphs – rock engravings made by the early Arrernte Aboriginal people.
 The six-hectare reserve is 39 kilometres south of Alice Springs, and offers visitors a new understanding of an ancient culture.

-Follow the marked walking track 680 metres to view the best petroglyph sites.
-Keen photographers should time their visit for early morning or late afternoon, when shadows make the shallow engravings more obvious.
+Stay on the marked walking track of 680 metres to view the best petroglyph sites.
+Time your visit for early morning or late afternoon, when shadows make the shallow engravings more obvious.
 These are also the coolest times of the day for walking during the summer.

 The petroglyphs feature a range of different symbols or motifs, the meanings of which are sacred.
 The exact age of the petroglyphs is not known.